 Dear Mom and Dad,

-For a long time, I've wanted to tell you something that, for reasons that will become apparent in a moment, I haven't been able to.
+For a long time, I've wanted to tell you something about myself.
+For reasons that will become apparent in a moment, I haven't been able to.
 But, before I do, I want you to know that I love you, and nothing will change that.

-There's no easy way to say this, so I'll just tell you that I'm gay.
-I've known that I'm gay for most, if not all, of my life.
+There's no easy way to say this, so I'll just come right out and tell you that I'm gay.
+I've known I'm gay for most, if not all, of my life.
 Keeping this secret from you has been difficult for me and an increasing burden over the years.
 It's also placed an invisible wall between us, because I can't share with you some things about me or what's going on in my life.

 I know that learning I'm gay might shock you, make you feel confused, angry, and sad.
 And you might blame yourself, thinking you failed as parents.
 All of these reactions are natural and common.
 But be assured you haven't failed as parents, because of what you did or didn't do, any more than I made a conscious choice to be gay.
 Over time, I've been able to accept myself, I'm happy with who and what I am, and my life is good.
 I'm hopeful you can be happy for me, too.